Big Pigeon in Southwest Iowa

 • Co.
 H, 324th Inf.
 Regt., 44th Inf.
 Div., XV Corps, Seventh Army; KIA 8 Dec 1944 approaching Maginot Line, near Siersthal, west of Bitche, Moselle Dept., Lorraine, France.

-• Note: The German Wehrmacht used French Maginot Line fortifications around Metz and near Bitche in Lorraine and Alsace to stymie the advancing US Third and Seventh Armies.
+• Military Note: The German Wehrmacht used French Maginot Line fortifications around Metz and near Bitche in Lorraine and Alsace to stymie the advancing US Third and Seventh Armies.

 † Paulson, Ralph Loyd, SN 428,145, US Marine Corps, Story Co.